Crazelu/TheExcitingFlutterShow/episode2/README.md

 ## Keyboard and Text Editing Autocompletion

 In this episode, I show how autocompletion can be added to rich editing interfaces built in Flutter using the trie data structure.
-And with knowledge from [https://github.com/Crazelu/TheExcitingFlutterShow/tree/main/episode1](Episode 01), the suggestion is painted with a lower opacity than the main text color.
+And with knowledge from [Episode 01](https://github.com/Crazelu/TheExcitingFlutterShow/tree/main/episode), the suggestion is painted with a lower opacity than the main text color.
 I also demonstrate how gestures can be used to apply inline suggestions.

 <img src="https://raw.githubusercontent.com/Crazelu/TheExcitingFlutterShow/tree/main/episode2/assets/demo.gif" width="280" alt="Autocompletion demo">